jagrvargen/holbertonschool-low_level_programming/0x16-doubly_linked_lists/README.md

 6. 6-sum_dlistint.c - Returns the sum of all the data (n) of a dlistint_t linked list.

 7. 7-insert_dnodeint.c - Inserts a new node into a doubly linked list at a given position.

+8. 8-delete_dnodeint.c - Deletes the node at index 'index' of a dlistint_t linked list.